ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 The recommended Greenwood API for executing server rendered code is in a function that is expected to implement any combination of [these APIs](/docs/pages/server-rendering/#api); `default export`, `getBody`, `getLayout`, and `getFrontmatter`.
 For efficient SSR, `contentOptions` are provided to signal to the implementation which content is being requested (one of frontmatter, body, or layout contents).

-You can follow the [WCC default implementation for Greenwood](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/lib/execute-route-module.js) as a reference, or our [Lit SSR plugin](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/plugin-renderer-lit/src/execute-route-module.js).
+> You can follow the [WCC based default implementation for Greenwood](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/lib/execute-route-module.js) as a reference, or our [Lit SSR plugin](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/plugin-renderer-lit/src/execute-route-module.js) for a more complete example.

+#### API Route Worker

+Like `executeModuleUrl`, the API Route Worker is an optional handler for providing an SSR context to support server rendering within API Routes, as demonstrated in the [_Full-Stack Web Components_ guide](/guides/tutorials/full-stack-web-components/).
+This a great option for providing ad-hoc server-rendered content with your existing custom element definitions to return fully-formed HTML as a response to API requests.
+If not present, API route handling will default to Greenwood's default implementation.
+This is needed because Greenwood's API Route handlers are context agnostic and so requires you to BYOB ("bring your own behavior").

+> You can follow the [Greenwood's default implementation](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/lib/api-route-worker.js) as a reference, or our [Lit SSR plugin](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/plugin-renderer-lit/src/api-route-worker.js) for a more complete example.

 #### Custom Implementation